amykapernick/blog/posts/2024/envolver-a-cli-tool-for-managing-environment-variables.md

 Keeping up to date with these changes can be hard enough when you're working on a project full time, but perhaps you're only working on the project a couple of days a week (a lot can happen in the remaining 3 days), or you might go on holidays for a week or two, or perhaps you've been pulled into another project for a bit and you've come back after a few weeks.
 These time frames might not seem like much, but a lot of the time there's been several changes to the environment variables and things won't work the first time you try and spin up your developer environment when you get back into it (even if you've pulled the most recent code changes).

-At MakerX we encounter this issue for a number of different reasons, with team members jumping between projects, working part time or on contracts, working on their own schedules or in different timezones it’s not an uncommon occurrence to see team members asking for the new or updated variables to update on their computer.
+At MakerX we encounter this issue for a number of different reasons, with team members jumping between projects, working part time or on contracts, working on their own schedules or in different timezones it's not an uncommon occurrence to see team members asking for the new or updated variables to update on their computer.

 While it's not a massive deal to get the most updated variable details, sometimes it can be a bit of a pain to work out what's changed and what you're now missing (especially when working with large applications that could have 50 or more different environment variables to go through).
 This is all getting a lot easier now though, as we've built [Envolver](https://www.npmjs.com/package/@makerx/envolver), a CLI tool that can check for changes in the environment variables, comparing your local `.env` file to the most recent changes in the code repo.